liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/07-installing-liferay-portal-on-jboss-eap.markdown

     mail.session.jndi.name=java:jboss/mail/MailSession
     ```

 You've got mail!
-Next, you'll deploy @product@ to your JBoss app server.
+Next, you'll deploy @sharepoint@ to your JBoss app server.

 ## Deploy Liferay

-Now you're ready to deploy @product@ using the @product@ WAR file.
+Now you're ready to deploy @sharepoint@ using the @sharepoint@ WAR file.

 1. If the folder `$JBOSS_HOME/standalone/deployments/ROOT.war` already exists
     in your JBoss installation, delete all of its subfolders and files.
     Otherwise, create a new folder called
     `$JBOSS_HOME/standalone/deployments/ROOT.war`.

-2. Unzip the @product@ `.war` file into the `ROOT.war` folder.
+2. Unzip the @sharepoint@ `.war` file into the `ROOT.war` folder.

 3. To trigger deployment of `ROOT.war`, create an empty file named
     `ROOT.war.dodeploy` in  your `$JBOSS_HOME/standalone/deployments/` folder.